GRAND JUNCTION TRAIL:

 Grand Junction Trail:

-Starting from the Charles River Bikeway, Memorial Drive & Vassar Street [Southwestern End]; Across Memorial Drive is the Charles River Bikeway .
-The Vassar Street BIKE LANE heads Northeast along Vassar St through MIT.
-You then pick up a SEPARATED BIKE PATH at Amherst Alley before passing by the sports fields of Briggs Field.
-At 1 mile look right to spot the whimsical Stata Center designed by Architect Frank Gehry.
-Cross Main St and turn left to pick up the paved Grand Junction Trail in Grand Junction Park.
+Starting from the Charles River Bikeway at Memorial Drive & Vassar Street [Southwestern End]; Across Memorial Drive is the Charles River Bikeway .
+The Vassar Street BIKE LANE travels Northeast, along Vassar St, through MIT.
+You then pick up a SEPARATED BIKE PATH at Amherst Alley, before passing by the sports fields of Briggs Field.
+Cross Mass Ave at 0.8 miles.

 Ames Street BIKE LANE & Kittie Knox Bike Path:

-Starting from the Charles River Bikeway at Memorial Drive & Ames Street [Southern End]; From the Charles River Bikeway the Ames Street 2-WAY SEPARATED BIKE LANE heads North along Ames St. Cross Main St at 0.3 miles.
+Starting from the Charles River Bikeway at Memorial Drive & Ames Street [Southern End]; From the Charles River Bikeway the Ames Street 2-WAY SEPARATED BIKE LANE travels North along Ames St. Cross Main St at 0.3 miles.

 Cross Broadway to Kendall Square at 0.4 miles.

-Here you'll pick up the paved Kittie Knox Bike Path as it travels north along a shaded corridor.
+Here you'll pick up the paved Kittie Knox Bike Path as it travels North along a shaded corridor.
 The Loughrey Walkway parallels the trail.
 You come to Binney St after 0.6 miles.

 HH